-Changing your air filter on a regular schedule not only extends the life of your HVAC system and drastically improves the quality of the air in your home, but it also saves money on your energy bill by cutting down on your heating and cooling costs.
-The U.S. Department of Energy estimates that changing your air filter on a regular schedule will save 5 to 15% on your heating and cooling costs.
-While FilterEasy makes changing your air filter on a regular schedule EASY, there are many other ways to save money on your energy bill.
-Here are a few quick, energy-saving tips:
+Let’s face it, we could all use a little extra pocket change.
+While changing your home air filters on a regular schedule won’t drop a couple grand into your checking account, there are several benefits to the practice. extend the life of your HVAC system while drastically improving the quality of the air in your home, it also saves money on your energy bill!
+U.S. Department of Energy estimates estimates that changing your air filter on a regular schedule can save up to 15% on heating and cooling costs.

 - Set your thermostat on a schedule.
 This ensures your system is only running when it needs to be...
 No need to keep the house at 68 degrees during the day, when the whole family is at work and school.

 - Wrap your water heater with an insulating blanket and set the thermostat lower than 120 degrees Fahrenheit.
 The insulation will help keep its temperature constant and also ensure energy isn't wasted heating your water to a higher-than-necessary temperature.